What is Body Inflammation?

 If your body does not have enough beneficial intestinal flora, then it will produce more COX2 enzymes – or inflammatory messengers – in order to kill off harmful bacteria.
 This leads to a build-up of certain pro-inflammatory cytokines that lead to chronic inflammation.
 This is the main cause of most forms of cancer, heart attacks, strokes, and bronchial asthma.

 A stronger propensity to inflammatory conditions can also be exacerbated by genetic weaknesses.
-However, there are many ways to reduce inflammation in the body, mainly through diet and lifestyle changes, replacement of conventional personal and household products with natural products, and the reduction of stress and anxiety.
+However, there are many ways to reduce inflammation in the body, mainly through diet and lifestyle changes, the replacement of conventional personal and household products with natural products, and the reduction of stress and anxiety.

 What Are Some Health Symptoms of Chronic Body Inflammation?